GearBoxFox/foxxboard/README.md

 ## > [!NOTE]
-> I plan on printing my own case
+> I plan on printing my own case.
+>
+> I also need to double check prices on things as there have almost certainly been price changes.

 | Name                 | Qty | Price             |
 |----------------------|-----|-------------------|